AliceO2Group/ALF/README.md

 ## Slow Control library
 ALF can also be used as a C++ library to access the Slow Control interface of the CRU.
 The three available interfaces (IC, SCA & SWT) can be accessed through single operations, or sequences of operations.

 For each Slow Control (SC) class a handle can be acquired by passing the card ID as an `std::string` argument and, optionally, the SC channel to use as an `int`.
-Constructors have no side-effects; an SC reset would need to be performed manually before starting operations (e.g. `swt.reset()`).
+Constructors have no side-effects; an SC reset would need to be performed manually before starting operations (e.g. `swt.scReset()`).

 ### Single operations
 Depending on the type, an SC class offers a different interface for single operation execution. `SWT` and `IC` offer `read()` and `write()` standalone operations, while `SCA` only offers `executeCommand()`.